How to Choose a Wakesurf Board - Pick The Right Style & Type

 Whether you’re an expert surfer or new to the sport, choosing the right board will vastly increase the level of enjoyment.
 Now that you have the information you need to make an informed decision, you can rest easy knowing you are getting exactly what you needed.
 You will hear people refer to their "quiver" of boards, meaning their collection, your board envy will grow, and you will want that skim board to compliment your surf style board... or that new hybrid for days where you just want to mess around... after a few surf sessions you will understand why there is an entire sub-culture of surf bums.
 Now get your board, get on the water, and Happy Surfing!

-Need a bigger wave to surf?
-The SWELL Wakesurf Creator 2.0 is the best performing and selling wakeshaper on the market!
+Need a better wave to surf?
+The SWELL Wakesurf Creator 2.0 is the best performing and selling wakeshaper on the market or check out the evolution of the wakeshaper with the Creator H3X and Slim Shapers!
 Just check out the reviews.
+These devices smooth the wave, reduce turbulence/air, and give you the surfable curl.